 For this mac and cheese recipe, you don’t have to make a separate sauce that is then mixed with the cooked pasta.
 Instead, the sauce is made right in there with the cooked pasta, so you only dirty one pot.

 And, amazingly, this recipe’s only ingredients are macaroni, evaporated milk, and cheese (plus water and salt, of course).
 But it’s the way the pasta is cooked, and the very particular properties of the evaporated milk that emulsify to create the sauce.
+If you want to make the sauce even creamier, you can add an extra ingredient – some cold butter.

 What Is An Emulsion?